Credit card Applications in South Africa: Typically it's from your local Bank

 If you use your credit cards smartly they can end up paying for themselves!
 Find out more about credit cards in South Africa and how to best make use of them in today's tough economic climate!

 When you borrow money, you have to pay a price.
-The problem is that many times you need to use extra cash than you can find in your wallet.
+The problem is that many times you need to use extra cash that you just can't find in your wallet.

-This is how borrowing has become part of the lifestyle of all modern people and South Africans are no exception to this rule.
+Borrowing has become part of the lifestyle of all people and South Africans are no exception to this rule.
 You can exploit all the benefits of borrowing money with careful planning and financial discipline.